zazaian/git-refresh/README.md

 `git-refresh origin waffles-are-great`

 The script will do the rest.

+# Support
+This script has only been tested in a BASH environment on Ubuntu 16.04 LTS desktop edition.
+It should be fairly portable to other BASH, zsh, and other shell environments by changing the first line from `#!/bin/bash` to whatever the path of your shell executable happens to be.

 # License
 This script is owned by Michael Zazaian of Zopio LC and is published under